 Bacon burgers with bacon onion balsamic jam: If you’re looking for a new burger recipe, this recipe is IT.
-Bacon IN your burger.
+Bacon mixed IN your burger.
 Bacon ON your burger.
 Does life get any better??

 I debated about whether I should share a sweet or a savory recipe with you today.
 And it wasn’t an easy decision.

 Cookies, bars, or burgers?
 Oh the choices!

 But I felt really strongly about you guys needing this bacon burger recipe in your lives.
 Like, pull-that-bacon-and-ground-beef-out-of-the-freezer-before-you-go-to-work strongly.
 You’ll regret not getting these bacon burgers with bacon onion balsamic jam on your tables tonight.